 We walk across the field or by road if the field is too muddy to collect friends from Pre-school or primary school.
 We play games along the way and listen to our friends stories about their day on the way back.

 Whether I am at home or in the park or playing fields, I will always have a small healthy snack mid-afternoon which includes fruit or vegetables.

 I help put toys away and make everything tidy for the next day.
-Then I sit together with my friends and we sing songs and rhymes whilst everybody takes it turns to wash their hands ready for tea.
+Then I sit together with my friends and we sing songs and rhymes whilst everybody takes it turns to wash their hands.